Eyap53/v-hacd/README.md

 1. Modify the options as desired and select "OK."
 1. Note that the processing may take some time.
 Increasing voxel resolution will particularly increase runtime.

-# Finding the Addon in the interface
+# Finding the addon in the interface
 If you can't find the addon in the interface, look at the right hand side while in Object mode, in the top right next to the viewpoint widget you should see a small arrow and be able to drag out a view with some tabs that will at least include "View", but also hopefully VHACD itself here.

 ![before](before.png "on the right hand side in blender, before pulling it out")
 ![after](after.png "on the right hand side in blender, after pulling it out")

-# Parameters
+# Command-line parameters
 | Parameter name | Description | Default value | Range |
 | ------------- | ------------- | ------------- | ---- |
 | resolution | maximum number of voxels generated during the voxelization stage	| 100,000 | 10,000-64,000,000 |